 Gaucho is the talk of the Strip District — and with good reason.
 Follow the line that wraps around Penn and into the cozy heart of a first-come, first-served cafe to place your order.
 Everything, and we mean everything, is cooked to wood-fired perfection.
 Need a tip?
 The Steak Plates are where the action’s at.
 From Flank to NY Strip, these juicy cuts are served with a ridiculously flavorful house-made chimichurri and La Casa salad.

 Keep lunch light and refreshing with one of Hello Bistro’s satisfying salads.
 Pack in the greens at any of their Pittsburgh-area restaurants by choosing from an impressive list of house creations.
 Plus, Hello Bistro’s flexible team make it easy to switch out the not-so-clean ingredients at the counter.
-Want the Mediterranean Meditation Salad but not the cheese or croutons?
-Swap ‘em for your favorite veggie instead.
+Want the Apple Almond Crunch Salad but not the cheese that comes with it?
+Swap it for your favorite veggie instead.
 Or, start from scratch by building your own custom bowl dressed simply with oil and vinegar.

 Scratch Food and Beverage

-Find a great burger without the guilt at this Pittsburgh favorite.
-With all natural, hormone-free cuts, you’re sure to get the good stuff.
+Find a great burger without the guilt at this Pittsburgh favorite with locations all over the city.
+With all-natural, hormone-free cuts, you’re sure to get the good stuff.
 Seriously, the Wagyu is so tender that it practically melts in your mouth.
 Not feelin’ red meat?
-Try a Chicken, Wild Crab, or Veggie patty so heavenly, it’ll turn your burger perspective on its head.
+Try a chicken, wild crab, or veggie patty so heavenly, it’ll turn your burger perspective on its head.
 And if you’re worried about the extra carbs, don’t sweat it.
 Choose a lettuce bun, or go naked for all meat with no diet-breaking extras.